bob-the-dyer/webscraper/README.md

 1. accepts as command line parameters:

- - web resources URL or path to plain text file containing a list of URLs
+ - web resource URL
  - data command(s)
  - word or list of words with “,” delimiter
+ - (_not supported yet_) path to plain text file containing a list of URLs
- - (not supported) output verbosity flag, if on then the output should contains information about time spent on data scraping and data processing (-v)
+ - (_not supported yet_) output verbosity flag, if on then the output should contains information about time spent on data scraping and data processing (-v)

 2. supports the following data processing commands:

  - count number of provided word(s) occurrences on webpage(s) (-w)
  - count number of characters of each web page (-c)
- - (not supported) extract sentences which contain given words (-e)
+ - (_not supported yet_) extract sentences which contain given words (-e)

 3. Data processing results are printed to output for each web resources separately and for all resources as total.